aofarrel/myco/doc/myco_sra.md

+> [!IMPORTANT]
+> You are currently on an outdated branch of myco that exists solely for reproducing published results.
+It is HIGHLY recommended you use [a more recent version](https://github.com/aofarrel/myco) in order to take advantage of new updates to clockwork, TBProfiler, and other dependencies.

 # myco_sra
 myco_sra is the [SRA](https://www.ncbi.nlm.nih.gov/sra) version of myco.
 Use this version of myco if you want to analysze fastqs from SRA.
 This is powered by [SRANWRP](https://github.com/aofarrel/SRANWRP), most notably the [pull-FASTQs-from-biosample](https://dockstore.org/workflows/github.com/aofarrel/SRANWRP/pull_FASTQs_from_SRA_by_biosample:main?tab=info) workflow.
 (For the sake of simplicity this readme calls the part of myco_sra that downloads from SRA "SRANWRP", even thought SRANWRP contains a few additional utility functions and workflows.)